alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git show <branch>:<file> > <path>
 ```
-It shows branches and their commits
+It shows branches and their commits.
 ```bash
 $ git show-branch
 ```